bdcaf/vignetteEngineMake/README.md

 The workflow is still confusing to me.
 Most people put Makefiles in their packages, but I still don't fully understand whether these are to be executed automatically.
+I suppose one could issue a `make all` before `R CMD build` - but I have never seen this.
+I think it would be nice if `R CMD build` which is used to automatically install would do both.

 [R.rsp]:https://cran.r-project.org/web/packages/R.rsp/index.html
 [sodiss]: https://stackoverflow.com/questions/46741739/how-to-use-makefiles-with-r-cmd-build